-Returns a list of all the View Classes which are connected to DATABASE, which defaults to \DEFAULT-DATABASE\, and which descend from the class ROOT-CLASS and which satisfy the function TEST.
+Returns a list of all the View Classes which have been defined in the Lisp session and are connected to DATABASE, which defaults to \DEFAULT-DATABASE\, and which descended from the class ROOT-CLASS and which satisfy the function TEST.
 By default ROOT-CLASS is STANDARD-DB-OBJECT and TEST is IDENTITY.